avelino/liquidluck/docs/theme.rst

     }

-You want to make some changes on the post page (like adding readability), in your blog directory, create a post.html template::
+If you want to make some changes on the post page (like adding Readability), in your blog directory, create a post.html template::

     your_blog/